OVERVIEW

 - Income from investments and other non-work sources are typically not subject to Social Security and Medicare taxes.

 One thing you’ll likely notice on your 1099-NEC forms is that your clients don’t typically withhold income tax from your payments like employers do for their employees.
-This is a pay-as-you-go system where employees typically pay their taxes throughout the year rather than all at once when the file their tax return.
+This is a pay-as-you-go system where employees typically pay their taxes throughout the year rather than all at once when they file their tax return.
 As a self-employed person you usually can't wait to pay your taxes all at once either.
 Instead, you may have to make up to four estimated tax payments to the IRS during the year.

-The amount and frequency of your estimated payments depends on,
+The amount and frequency of your estimated payments depends on:

-- How much income you earn,
+- how much income you earn

-- the method you choose to calculate your estimated taxes.
+- the method you choose to calculate your estimated taxes

 Use Form 1040-ES to figure out your estimated tax obligations.